cvega/migraction/SETUP.md

 # 🛠️ Migration Framework Setup Guide

-> **Complete installation and configuration guide for the GitHub Enterprise Migration System**

 This guide walks you through setting up the migration framework from initial repository creation to running your first migration.

 ---